ClementRomac/High-School-Pape-Clement-app/README.md

   - Victor Gondat

 Subject :
 School projet for the Android Course.
-Androi application for the high school Pape Clément.
+Android application for the high school Pape Clément.